Zandbergstraat 14 / 5555 LB Valkenswaard (NL) ☎ + 31(0)651 587 997

 Height 3-4 m. half shadow till shadow hardy between -15/-18°C

 Fargesia 'Rufa' (picture above left) (= Fargesia dracocephala 'Rufa'- Stapleton) (Gansu 95/1) Bamboo with a special character.
 Bright green, lush leaves gracefully by hanging branches.
 After the severe winter of February 2012 one of the best green bamboos.
-A very useful .
+Very useful .
 Renamed by Chris Stapleton to Fargesia dracocephala "Rufa".
 Introduced by Kimmei.

 Height 2 m.+ sun till shadow hardy between -20/-23°C

--'Rufa' ‘Valkenswaard’ (picture above right) Strong growing higher form from our own garden.
+-'Rufa Valkenswaard’ (picture above right) Strong growing higher form from our own garden.

-Height 3 m. sun till shadow hardy between -20/-23°C
+Height 3 m. + sun till shadow hardy between -20/-23°CC

--'Rufa' Variegated form' (picture at the very bottom)
+-'Rufa' Variegated form' (picture at the very bottom) See under the button: "New"

 -similaris See:papyrifera KR 7613